nextcloud/all-in-one/readme.md

 You can make the Nextcloud container trust any Certification Authority by providing the environmental variable `NEXTCLOUD_TRUSTED_CACERTS_DIR` when starting the AIO-mastercontainer.
 The value of the variables should be set to the absolute path to a directory on the host, which contains one or more Certification Authority's certificate.
 You should use X.509 certificates, Base64 encoded.
 (Other formats may work but have not been tested!)
 All the certificates in the directory will be trusted.

-When using `docker run`, the environmental variable can be set with `-e NEXTCLOUD_TRUSTED_CACERTS_DIR=/path/to/my/cacerts`.
+When using `docker run`, the environmental variable can be set with `--env NEXTCLOUD_TRUSTED_CACERTS_DIR=/path/to/my/cacerts`.

 In order for the value to be valid, the path should start with `/` and not end with '/' and point to an existing **directory**.
 Pointing the variable directly to a certificate **file** will not work and may also break things.

 ### How to disable Collabora's Seccomp feature?
 The Collabora container enables Seccomp by default, which is a security feature of the Linux kernel.
-On systems without this kernel feature enabled, you need to provide `-e COLLABORA_SECCOMP_DISABLED=true` to the initial docker run command in order to make it work.
+On systems without this kernel feature enabled, you need to provide `--env COLLABORA_SECCOMP_DISABLED=true` to the initial docker run command in order to make it work.

 ### How to enable automatic updates without creating a backup beforehand?
 If you have an external backup solution, you might want to enable automatic updates without creating a backup first.
 However note that doing this is disrecommended since you will not be able to easily create and restore a backup from the AIO interface anymore and you need to make sure to shut down all the containers properly before creating the backup, e.g. by stopping them from the AIO interface first.